Fraunhofer-AISEC/codyze-evaluator/documentation/docs/integration-cc.md

 * The Security Target of the TOE, in particular the Security Functional Requirements (SFRs) and the details on their implementation.
   Obviously, if compliance to certain standards is claimed, the respective standards should also be used to derive the OpenStack Checker Configuration.

-Once a catalogue of security goals has been derived, the Evaluator may simply select the applicable goals for the product.
+Once a catalogue of security goals has been derived, the evaluator may simply select the applicable goals for the product.

 In addition to the selection of the correct security goals, the tagging of the code with concepts and operations is a main task during the evaluation process.
 Currently, the vendor/developer of the product needs to describe the security feature and how they are implemented in the code.